Jennifer O'Leary

 Previous Professional Experience

-I was a postdoctoral researcher at the National Science Foundation's National Center for Ecological Analysis and Synthesis (NCEAS) where I worked with a team of international scientists on a global model of the ecosystem services provided to humans by maintaining healthy oceans (the OHI index).
+As a postdoctoral researcher at the National Science Foundation's National Center for Ecological Analysis & Synthesis (NCEAS), I worked with a team of scientists on a global model of the ecosystem services provided to humans by maintaining healthy oceans (the Ocean Health Index or OHI).

 I was a consulting researcher at the American Museum of Natural History's Center for Biodiversity and Conservation.
-In this capacity, I worked with the Kenya Wildlife Service to develop the Adaptive Management Program in the Mombasa Marine Park and Reserve as a pilot program of proactive marine management.
+In this capacity, I worked with the Kenya Wildlife Service to develop the Strategic Adaptive Management (SAM) Program in the Mombasa Marine Park and Reserve.

 I was formerly a marine biologist with the California Department of Fish and Game (2000-2003).
 I was one of the principle co-authors on the state management plan for seven species of abalone.
-In my early career, I was the first biologist hired by the Napa County Resource Conservation District (1998-1999) and developed a watershed-wide salmonid assessment program using volunteer monitors.
-The program resulted in major stream restoration efforts by the state.
+I was a biologist with the Napa County Resource Conservation District (1998-1999) and developed a watershed-wide salmonid assessment program.

 Picture